 Pediatric trauma score is a score used in pediatric injuries to gauge vulnerability of the injured child to traumatic injury.
 The score uses the following parameters Weight of the child Airway status Systolic BP Consciousness Level Type of fractures Type of Wound Following table shows how to calculate the score for each parameter- Score […]

-Bed sores, also known as decubitus ulcers, are localized injuries to the skin and underlying tissue that usually occur over a bony prominence as a result of pressure, or pressure in combination with shear and/or friction in the areas with partial or complete blood flow obstruction.
-Sacrum, coccyx, heels or the hips, are most common […]
+Bedsores are localized injuries to the skin and underlying tissue that usually occur over a bony prominence as a result of pressure.
+These can also occur as a result of a combination of pressure and shear and/or friction in the areas with partial.
+Similarly, complete blood flow obstruction may cause bedsores.
+There are various other […]

+Malunion and nonunion are complications of fracture treatment.
 Nonunion of fracture is a delayed complication of fracture.
 Literally, it means the absence of a union.
-But by definition, a bone can be labeled as in nonunion only when the union has not occurred in the bone even after a passage of sufficient time [in which the bone normally would have united].
-Fractures of […]
+But by definition, a bone can be labeled as in nonunion only when the union has not occurred in the bone even after a passage of sufficient time [in which […]